Human Attention During Localization of Memory Bugs in C Programs: Experimental Design

 \subsection{Threats to Validity}

 Our study has several threats to validity.
 One threat is that the selected bugs may not fully represent all C memory bugs.
 We mitigate this risk by choosing bugs as described in Section \ref{sec:bugs}.
+We chose to focus on a subset of types of bugs to balance diversity and consistency.
+We acknowledge that other types of memory bugs like buffer underflows and use-after-frees were not present in our study and future work should study more types of bugs.
 A second threat is the varying detail in GitHub bug reports.
-To address this, we reviewed each report and made minor edits to ensure answering the “what” and “where” questions was non-trivial.
-Another threat is that all participants are graduate or undergraduate students, who may not fully represent industry professionals.
+To address this, we reviewed each report and made minor edits to ensure answering the ``cause'' and ``location'' questions was non-trivial.
+Another threat is that while most of the participants have professional experience, most participants are currently graduate or undergraduate students, who may not fully represent industry professionals.
 To mitigate this, we selected only those with C experience and accepted only highly recommended undergraduates.
+We acknowledge the potential mixed effect of participant experience and project domain.
+The time limit and popups may have affected participants in different ways.
+Table~\ref{tab:popup} shows that participants reported ``thinking about my performance on the task or how long it is taking'' in 6.06\% of the popups.
+In the post-study survey, only one participant mentioned the popups saying, ``answering what I was thinking about influenced me to focus much more, since I felt I was being held accountable.''
+To reduce the impact of popup interruptions, participants read the popup choices before starting the task.
+This means that participants did not have to read the answer choices every time the popup appeared.
+Instead, they could answer quickly because the answer choices were the same every time.
+While the time limit may impact some participants' performance on some tasks, 92\% of the tasks were completed in less than 28 minutes.
+This means that most participants chose not to use all of their time.
+In the cases where participants used more than 28 minutes (n=7), only 2 tasks were rated above a 3 on Location Accuracy.
+In the other 5 cases, participants did not seem to be on the right track after 30 minutes, so it is unclear if more time would have impacted their performance.
 Another threat is that some participants wore glasses and participants were not reminded to keep their heads still.
 However, the iTrace toolkit is designed to handle these concerns by using a conservative approach to identifying gazes and fixations.